- His stories about appearing on Mr Rogers Neighborhood (yes, really):

 "So one day, we were taping, and Fred comes in, and starts singing, "It's a beautiful day in the neighborhood, a beautiful day … " puts the shoes down here, goes to hang up the sweater in the closet.
 And he's singing, and he opens the door — and there's his floor manager, Nick, this big guy with his long goatee, pierced ears, hair all over the place, totally nude, just standing there naked in the closet.
 Well, Fred just fell down; it was the most hysterical thing you've ever seen.
 He was totally cool."

-His son Sean posted a photo of a note Keaton had written him:
+- His son Sean posted a photo of a note Keaton had written him regarding his Golden Retriever:

 "I fed Bubba.
 If he says I didn't, or he 'can't remember', he's lying.
 Daddio."

 - Whenever he gets into one of his Deadpan Snarker moods (usually seen on Twitter):

 "How did the NY Post NOT have the headline ANTHONY'S WEINER!
 Too easy?
 Even for them?"

 "Just had a barista tell me "have a nice spring".
 Nice gesture but it's already May 20.
 Guess that cutoff is the summer solstice."

 "According to hard drives found in his hideout, Bin Laden was days away from taking delivery of the new Chevy Volt."

 - His comment on deciding on his stage name:

 "Yeah, I had to change my name because there were two other actors registered at Equity [as Michael Douglas

 ].
 One of them is doing quite well from what I understand, the other is making cheap porn movies... *Beat